BrianSidebotham/docker-python/readme.md

 If you want to package a Python application, including the Python binaries then this would be a great place to start.

+If you're looking to just a container with a specific version of Python on, these containers are used to build another set of containers for just that purpose over at the [docker-python](https://github.com/BrianSidebotham/docker-python) project.
+Head over there for images you can base your application on.

 ## Versions

 There are various version of Python available.
 V3.10 is the current latest version and can be run like so: